miradam/contrail-wiki/doc/api-configuration.md

 vnc.physical_interface_create(pif)
 ```

+#### Create logical interface
-* Create logical interface and attach subnet to it.
+Create logical interface and attach subnet to it.
 ```
 # Create a virtual network default-domain:demo:acme with
 # subnet 192.168.100.0/24 where IP address will be allocated from.